Board of Directors

 Dave Leishman – Board Member

-Dave has Served on the Dude Ranch Association Board, the Montana Dude Ranch Association Board and was past President of the Montana Dude Ranch Association.
+Dave has served on the Dude Ranchers’ Association Board, the Montana Dude Ranch Association Board, and was past President of the Montana Dude Ranch Association.

-“I consider it a real honor to serve on this board with these distinguished Board members promoting the mission of the Dude Ranch Foundation and preserving the Dude Ranch western way of life for all to have access to enjoy.”
+“I consider it a real honor to serve on this board with an opportunity to promote the mission of the Dude Ranch Foundation and preserve our Western way of life for all.”

 Deborah Plum – Board Member

 Deborah is a Trusts and Estates attorney focused on advising individuals, families, and their businesses in respect to succession and estate planning, family office and business structuring and cross-border tax planning.
 Deborah is licensed in New York, Arizona, and California, and has extensive knowledge of charitable foundations and not-for-profit organizations.
-While not practicing law, Deborah works as the CEO of BaseCamp for Veterans, Inc. (“BCI”).
-BCI is a 501(c)(3) non-profit organization serving veterans and their families that Deborah co-founded in 2018.
-BCI offers its participants immersive programming that focuses on equine therapy and uses a mix of wild and domesticated horses.
-All of BCI’s services are facilitated in partnership with White Stallion Ranch.
+While not practicing law, Deborah works as CEO of BaseCamp for Veterans, Inc. a 501(c)(3) non-profit organization serving veterans and their families.
+BCI offers participants immersive programming that focuses on equine therapy and uses a mix of wild and domesticated horses.

-Deborah’s love of horses, and riding, began at the age of 2, when her family ventured from New York City to Tucson Arizona and stayed at the White Stallion Ranch.
+Deborah’s love of horses began at the age of 2, when her family ventured from New York City to Tucson Arizona to stay at the White Stallion Ranch.

 Dan Schneider – Board Member

-In November of 2019 Dan joined NFP and added his specialties to NFPs National Program Division.
-After more than 45 years in the industry, he has extensive experience in insurance production and marketing management.
-While an alum of The University of Arizona he also as attended several insurance company’s schools, including Fireman’s Fund, Hartford and Federated, as well as continuing education classes in Agency Management, Sales Management, Commercial Property Casualty and Risk Management.
+An alum of the University of Arizona, Dan has also attended several insurance company schools, including Fireman’s Fund, Hartford and Federated, in addition to continuing education classes in Agency Management, Sales Management, Commercial Property Casualty and Risk Management.

 Janice Schoonover – Board Member